morizotter/DescriptionBuilder/README.md

 ## Desctiption

-This program was made by KISHIKAWA Katsumi.
+This program was originally made by KISHIKAWA Katsumi.
 And I forked it.
 Because of the changes are a lot, I rewrited this README.

 DescriptionBuilder is helper class to make easier implementing NSObject description method.
 Or dump all instance variables of any object.